cilium/cilium/Documentation/architecture.rst

   drop malicious or unexpected traffic, and other common DDOS protection mechanisms.

-* **Traffic Control Ingress:** BPF programs attached to the traffic control (tc) ingress hook are attached to a networking interface, same as XDP, but will run after the networking stack has done initial processing of the packet.
+* **Traffic Control Ingress/Egress:** BPF programs attached to the traffic control (tc) ingress hook are attached to a networking interface, same as XDP, but will run after the networking stack has done initial processing of the packet.
 The hook is run before the L3 layer of the stack but has access to most of the metadata associated with a packet.
 This is ideal for doing local node processing, such as applying L3/L4 endpoint policy and redirecting traffic to endpoints.
 For networking facing devices the tc ingress hook can be coupled with above XDP hook.
 When this is done it is reasonable to assume that the majority of the traffic at this point is legitimate and destined for the host.

-Containers use a virtual device called a veth pair which acts as a virtual wire connecting the container to the host.
+  Containers typically use a virtual device called a veth pair which acts as a virtual wire connecting the container to the host.
 By attaching to the TC ingress hook of the host side of this veth pair Cilium can monitor and enforce policy on all traffic exiting a container.
-  By attaching a BPF program to the veth pair associated with each container and routing all network traffic to the host side virtual devices with another BPF program attached to the tc ingress hook as well Cilium can monitor and enforce policy on all traffic entering/exiting the node.
+By attaching a BPF program to the veth pair associated with each container and routing all network traffic to the host side virtual devices with another BPF program attached to the tc ingress hook as well Cilium can monitor and enforce policy on all traffic entering or exiting the node.

+  Depending on the use case, containers may also be connected through ipvlan devices instead of a veth pair.
+In this mode, the physical device in the host is the ipvlan master where virtual ipvlan devices in slave mode are set up inside the container.
+One of the benefits of ipvlan over a veth pair is that the stack requires less resources to push the packet into the ipvlan slave device of the other network namespace and therefore may achieve better latency results.
+This option can be used for unprivileged containers.
+The BPF programs for tc are then attached to the tc egress hook on the ipvlan slave device inside the container's network namespace in order to have Cilium apply L3/L4 endpoint policy, for example, combined with another BPF program running on the tc ingress hook of the ipvlan master such that also incoming traffic on the node can be enforced.

 * **Socket operations:** The socket operations hook is attached to a specific cgroup and runs on TCP events.
 Cilium attaches a BPF socket operations